 One of the first keys is to recognize you are never alone.
 God promises that he will never leave you.
 “Yeah, that sounds great, but I want human interaction!”
 You may be thinking.
-The Lord created you for relationship – relationship with each other and relationship with Him.
+The Lord created you for relationships – relationship with each other and relationship with Him.
 However, the latter is the most important part of our life.
 The development of our relationship with the Lord is our strength, our comfort, and our peace.
 It is where our joy is found.
 Paul writes in 1 Corinthians 7 about how his singleness has allowed him to serve God better.
 Next time you feel loneliness creeping in, consider serving someone else.
 How can you use your time and talents to serve God by serving others?
 Can you volunteer at a local soup kitchen or babysit for a fellow single parent?
 Can you offer dinner at your house for some neighborhood friends and make it a game night, helping others who may be battling loneliness?

 Be certain to stay connected to a local church.
 I am a huge proponent of this one!
 If single parents can stay connected in a local church, they are better equipped to battle loneliness.
 Support groups and Sunday School classes help us to get perspective.
-It helps for us to hear others’ problems or to hear wisdom from someone who has been where we are.
+It helps us to hear others’ problems or to hear wisdom from someone who has been where we are.
 Satan’s plan is one of a divide-and-conquer strategy.
 If he can isolate us from church and loving Godly friends, we begin to see the glass as half-empty.
 No one will ever love me.
 I will always be alone.
 How could the church treat me that way?
-I don’t need God anyway.
-On and on the negative thoughts will go, if we aren’t careful.
-If Satan can steal our joy, kill our hope, and destroy our plans for the future, he’s one.
+I don’t need God, anyway.
+On and on, the negative thoughts will go if we aren’t careful.
+If Satan can steal our joy, kill our hope, and destroy our plans for the future, he’s won.
 We are no longer a threat to him.
 We are no longer focused on what we can do in the Kingdom of God, but rather what we can’t do.